lextm/jekyll-theme-chirpy/_posts/2016-5-1-how-i-did-xunit-net-2-addin-for-monodevelop-xamarin-studio.md

 If you review the code changes, you can see what I have done,

-1. Move completely to MonoDevelop’s new addin project model and based on MonoDevelop.Addins NuGet package.
+1. Move completely to MonoDevelop's new addin project model and based on MonoDevelop.Addins NuGet package.
 1. Fix the code to check both xUnit.net 1.x and 2.x references for unit testing projects.
-1. Provide a developer guide, so that new beginners don’t have to fight hard to learn how to contribute.
+1. Provide a developer guide, so that new beginners don't have to fight hard to learn how to contribute.

 The most tricky parts are as below.

 # MonoDevelop on Ubuntu
 I might be wrong, but only when I run the project in MonoDevelop on Linux (Ubuntu), I can easily debug the addin by simply starting the debugger.
-That one click debugging experience does not work on Windows and OS X. I am not sure whether that’s by design, but it really hurts beginners like me, although I do have Windows/OS X/Ubuntu.
+That one click debugging experience does not work on Windows and OS X. I am not sure whether that's by design, but it really hurts beginners like me, although I do have Windows/OS X/Ubuntu.
 If a guy only has Windows or OS X and would like to contribute, he/she would be frustrated.

 (Updated: It is now possible to run Xamarin Studio 6 on Windows to debug the addin, which is cool.)

 # MonoDevelop.Addins Incompatibility

 I am not sure why, but for this addin I have to stick with MonoDevelop.Addins 0.2.3.
-Once upgraded to the latest, the code simply won’t compile any more due to .NET compatibility issue (the compiler asks for System.Runtime assembly).
+Once upgraded to the latest, the code simply won't compile any more due to .NET compatibility issue (the compiler asks for System.Runtime assembly).

 (Updated: I found a way to hack the csproj file to target .NET 4.5 profile and then this error message is gone and I can use latest MonoDevelop.Addins package.)

 # xUnit.net Dll Hell

-To support multiple platforms, xUnit.net NuGet package “xunit.runner.utility” has far too many assemblies shipped, and they change in different beta and RC builds.
+To support multiple platforms, xUnit.net NuGet package "xunit.runner.utility" has far too many assemblies shipped, and they change in different beta and RC builds.
 And it is not surprising that when a specific version is used, some code in the addin would break.
 So I have to revise the integration code multiple times.

 (Updated: I decided to stick to the net35 version.)